 The Fire & Rescue Department is a public safety function that protects life, property and the environment through its mitigation, prevention, response, and recovery services.
 The Fire/Rescue/Emergency Medical Services Division staffs 6 fire stations, 24 hours a day, 7 days a week.
 The Fire Prevention & Community Risk Reduction Division provides public education, emergency management, life safety planning and inspections, and code enforcement services.
 Both divisions are supported by the Fire Administration division.

-The Department is currently budgeted for 84 full-time staff members, 78 sworn positions and 6 non-sworn positions.
-Part-time staffing consists of 3.25 full-time equivalents to serve within the three divisions.
-The three divisions are as follows:
+The Department is currently budgeted for 90 full-time staff members, 84 sworn positions and six non-sworn positions.
+Part-time staffing consists of 4 full-time equivalents to serve within the following divisions:

 - Fire Administration